 (1) Has lost three or more bouts in a row by KO or TKO;

-(2) Has lost six bouts in a row;
+(2) Has lost five bouts in a row;

-(F) Contestants thirty-nine and older must submit in addition to all other required medical examinations:
+(F) Contestants thirty-five and older must submit in addition to all other required medical examinations:

 (G) All tests must have been taken within thirty days to get a one year license.
 All tests taken more than thirty days but within one year the expiration date for the Ohio license will be ninety days or less from the date of issuance, depending on the expiration date of the medicals that were submitted.
 Test results from other states are accepted if they meet Ohio's standards.